 - Snack during the day – eat 5–6 small meals rather than three large ones each day.

 - Keep a selection of snacks handy, e.g. in your bag or car.

 - Test your ability to eat different foods.
-Your taste and tolerance for some foods may have changed and may continue to change.
+Your taste and tolerance for some foods may change.

 - Ask your dietitian how you can increase your energy and protein intake.

 - Don’t eat late at night.
-This may make you uncomfortable and disturb your sleep.
+It may make you uncomfortable, bring on reflux and disturb your sleep.